July 26: Aberdovey

 OLYMPUS DIGITAL CAMERA

-Yesterday we met Sheila Harper on the train.
+Yesterday, we met Sheila Harper on the train.
 She is an octogenarian who was a teacher and then headmistress.
 During WWII, she and her siblings and cousins were sent to Wales; she is returning to see it, having heard nothing has changed.
-She regaled us with stories of her childhood, her time teaching the RAF, and her post-retirement trips and amateur Shakespearean acting.
+She regaled us with stories of her childhood, her time teaching the RAF, her post-retirement trips, and her amateur Shakespearean acting.

-Time sped quickly, and as we approached Machynlleth (Mac), where we were to disembark, the conductor announced that the first two cars of the train were going to separate from the rest to go a different direction.
+Time sped quickly, and as we approached Machynlleth (Mac), where we were to disembark, the conductor announced that the first two cars of the train would separate from the rest to go in a different direction.
 People scrambled with their luggage in the narrow aisle to change to the appropriate cars.
 What a hoot!

-Taking advantage of not having to backpack the groceries, Dennis and I grabbed can goods and basics (including two bottles of wine) enough to enable us to eat for several days.
+Taking advantage of not having to backpack the groceries, Dennis and I grabbed canned goods and basics (including two bottles of wine) to let us eat for several days.
 To thank our helpful neighbors, we will give them our linen when we leave.
-This was a great exchange for both of us.
+This was an excellent exchange for both of us.

 Dawn awoke me at 4:44 A.M.
 Sunrise at 5:15.
-I propped my pillow to block the rays and fell back to sleep.
+I propped my pillow to block the rays and fell asleep.
 After rising, I fed the birds and enjoyed the brisk mountain breeze and glorious morning.
 Our landlord left a note saying we could feed the hedgehog peanuts.
 Never having seen one, I hope to coax it out from the woods.

 It took us 2.5 hours to walk to Aberdovey.
-Since it is Sunday and there are few buses, and since we are also carrying groceries, we will take a taxi home.
+Since it is Sunday, there are few buses, and we are also carrying groceries, so we will take a taxi home.
 The fare is £8 ($12.21).
 For this reason, we will not be coming to town too often.